 Breast Care Center

-Mid-Columbia Medical Center is the only hospital in Oregon, and just the second in the Northwest, to earn national accreditation from the National Accreditation Program for Breast Centers (NAPBC) for its new Breast Care Center.
+Mid-Columbia Medical Center was the first Oregon hospital, and today is one of only six, to earn national accreditation from the National Accreditation Program for Breast Centers (NAPBC) for its Center for Breast Care.

 Breast Care Center Medical Director